Henanigala Raja Maha Viharaya – Dehiattakandiya – හේනානිගල රජමහා විහාරය – දෙහිඅත්තකන්ඩිය

 Loading...

-Henanigala Raja Maha Viharaya ( sometimes referred as Senanigala Raja Maha Viharaya) is a temple complex believed to be one of the 64 temples built by King Kawanthissa in the 3rd Century BC.
-Due to the strategic location, the temple was later used by his son, prince Dutugemunu as a assembling point for his troops during his preparation to liberate the country from the Tamil Invading King Elara.
+Henanigala Raja Maha Viharaya ( sometimes referred to as Senanigala Raja Maha Viharaya) is a temple complex believed to be one of the 64 temples built by King Kawanthissa in the 3rd Century BC.
+Due to the strategic location, the temple was later used by his son, Prince Dutugemunu as an assembling point for his troops during his preparation to liberate the country from the Tamil Invading King Elara.

-Due to this reason, the location was known as Henanigala ( Senanigala).
-The complex was abandoned at one point probably due to the people migrating to South and was lost in time until the Mahaweli Scheme started re-colonizing the Dehiattakandiya area where they found ruins of a vast temple complex scattered around a large area.
+Due to this reason, the location was known as Henanigala (Senanigala).
+The complex was abandoned at one point probably due to the people migrating to the South and was lost in time until the Mahaweli Scheme started re-colonizing the Dehiattakandiya area where they found ruins of a vast temple complex scattered around a large area.

-Today a 40 acre area surrounding the temple has been designated as an archeological reserve.
+Today a 40-acre area surrounding the temple has been designated as an archeological reserve.
 The main temple (Uda Maluwa) lies on a rocky plateau covering about 2 acres protected by a thick protective wall made out of rock.
 Even today, this wall rises to 25-30 feet in some places.
-On this plateau you will find ruins of a stupa, a shrine room, a bodhigara or house around the Bodhi tree, a gathering hall and a preaching hall ( චෛත්ය, බුදු මැඳුර, බෝධිඝර, සන්නිපාත ශාලාව සහ ධර්ම ශාලාව ) which is together called a Panchawasa.
-It is said that the ancient Sri Lanka had 40 Panchwasa temples and 38 of these has been already lost.
+On this plateau, you will find ruins of a stupa, a shrine room, a Bodhigara or house around the Bodhi tree, a gathering hall, and a preaching hall ( චෛත්ය, බුදු මැඳුර, බෝධිඝර, සන්නිපාත ශාලාව සහ ධර්ම ශාලාව ) which is together called a Panchawasa.
+It is said that ancient Sri Lanka had 40 Panchwasa temples and 38 of these have been already lost.
 Only 2 complete Panchwasa Temples remain today with one being the Henanigala Raja Maha Viharaya.
 The other place is Menikdena Viharaya where the only other complete gathering hall can be found of the Panchwasa Temples.

 Entrance to the main temple is by climbing the rocky slope.
-At the entrance is a 5 feet tall standing Buddha statue carved out of rock.
-On the left of the Statue is a man made 9 feet deep pond now referred to as Kalu Diya Pokuna.
+At the entrance is a 5-foot-tall standing Buddha statue carved out of rock.
+On the left of the Statue is a man-made 9 feet deep pond now referred to as Kalu Diya Pokuna.
 On the sides of the rocky wall is a carving of Cobra.

 Out of the vast amount of ruins in the Henanigala Raja Maha Viharaya, the most intriguing is the two Balustrades ( Korawak gala) at the entrance to the image house.
 These Balustrades with the features of a Makara ( Dragon) is almost 5 feet tall making them probably the tallest Korawakgala in the country.